-In her now famous 1947 essay, “The Lost Tools of Learning,” British author Dorothy Sayers reintroduced the world to the centuries-old model of education composed of the Trivium and the Quadrivium.
+In her now famous 1947 essay, “[Download not found],” British author Dorothy Sayers reintroduced the world to the centuries-old model of education composed of the Trivium and the Quadrivium.
 In arguing for a return to this method, she stated:

 New Covenant Christian School joins a growing number of classical Christian schools that have chosen to teach students according to the Trivium model.
 The goal of this method is that students will learn not just subjects but master the “tools of learning” to enable them to become independent learners and thinkers infused with a love of learning and a love for God and all the order and beauty of His creation.

 The three stages of the Trivium (Grammar, Logic and Rhetoric) applied in grades K-12 give students the basic tools of learning to enable them to undertake the more specialized study of subjects in the Quadrivium (the approximate equivalent of college and University-level studies).
 These stages roughly parallel the three main stages of childhood development.

 In the Grammar stage (ages 5-11), there is the study of fundamentals of various disciplines in order to build a body of core knowledge, which, subsequently can be ordered and arranged in the development of the student’s reasoning and expression capabilities in the context of a Christian worldview.
 Latin, the paradigm discipline of the Grammar stage begins in fourth grade.
 Questions of who, what, when, and where are the focus.